KureneAmy/SPRITE-Processing-Pipeline/README.md

     # Please set the names of sample fastq files as "{sample}_R1/2.fastq.gz"
     ```

 6.  **Sample Summary**: The location, file name and file pairs are summarised in json format by running this.
+Remember to run under the path you run snakemake.

       ```bash
+      cd /path/to/work/dir/running/smk
       singularity exec SPRITE.sif python fastq2json.py --fastq_dir samples
       ```